vyasenov/pyhtelasso/README.md

 The proposed approach overcomes the naive lasso limitations, while maintaining simplicity.
 It is:

 * Simple: No residualization, cross-fitting, or nested learners.
-* Valid inference: Debiased Lasso enables hypothesis testing with proper standard errors.
+* Valid inference: Debiased Lasso enables hypothesis testing with proper standard errors even when $p>n$.
 * Sparse discovery: Naturally selects a small number of likely moderators.

-* Flexible: Can be extended to interactions, group Lasso, or hierarchical penalties.
+---

+### Limitations

+* Noise: The method is inefficient because it does not fully utilize the information contained in the treatment indicator beyond its role in constructing the transformed outcome.
+* Multiple testing: In settings with many covariates the method is vulnerable to inflated type-1 errors.
+Consider combining with some type of multiple testing adjustment.

+---

 ## References